syncfusion-content/maui-docs/MAUI/Calendar/overview.md

    {% endcolumn}
    {% endmultiple_column %}

-* **Quick navigation**: You can easily navigate to the desired date using different calendar views in the SfCalendar.
+* **Quick navigation**: You can easily navigate to the desired date using different calendar views in the `SfCalendar`.

-* **Enable and disable built-in view switching**: Restricts or enable navigation to different calendar views through interaction.
+* **Enable and disable built-in view switching**: Restricts or enables navigation to different calendar views using interaction.

    % multiple_column split:2 %}
    {% column %}